-The essence of Tienguanyin Tea comes from a heritage of the land combined with craftsmanship and creative ingenuity.”
+The essence of Tieguanyin Tea comes from a heritage of the land combined with craftsmanship and creative ingenuity.”

-It’s a remarkable story when you think about it.
+Tea is a remarkable story when you think about it.
 The production of a simple cup of tea is really not so simple.
-And we have the amazing opportunity to experience this tea along with the tea makers sense of place and purpose in this world.
+And we have the amazing opportunity to experience this tea along with the tea makers' incredible sense of place and purpose in this world.

-They have a deep connection and reverence with the earth and this is shared with us in every cup.
+The tea farmers and producers have a deep connection and reverence for the earth that is shared with us in every cup.